thomasfn/EcoCivicsImportExportMod/README.md

 # Eco Civics Import Export Mod
-A server mod for Eco 9.3 that allows admins to export the supported civics (listed below) from a server to json files, where they can be copied to another server and re-imported.
+A server mod for Eco 9.4 that allows admins to export the supported civics (listed below) from a server to json files, where they can be copied to another server and re-imported.

-Supported civics:
+Supported objects:
 - Laws
 - Election Processes
 - Elected Titles
+- Appointed (Registrar) Titles
 - Demographics
 - Constitutional Amendments
 - District Maps (only compatible when the world size is equivalent)
+- Government Bank Accounts

 ## Installation